-A guesthouse is a romantic notion.
-It is quite different from a "bed and breakfast", hostel, lodge, or hotel.
-Here are some differences:
+A guest house is a romantic notion.
+It is quite different from a "bed and breakfast", hostel, lodge, hotel, or motel.
+Here are some differences between these types:

 - Hostel: A minimalist accommodation in a dedicated building, often with primarily shared rooms of a dozen or more people in a room.
 Sometimes breakfast is included.
 Usually shared bathrooms.
 Usually preferred by young travelers wanting the very lowest price, the opportunity to meet other travelers, and the freedom to party.